You are here

 2. If a team answers a question correctly, they get another question.

 3. If a team answers wrongly, the question is passed on to the next team.

 4. Each team should appoint a captain to announce the answer to the questions.

 - Pre-teach useful language which can be used during the game, for example: Could you repeat the question please?
 It's our turn.
 We give up.

 - Explain that when teams discuss the possible answers to their questions, they must do this in English.

-I believe that the success of this noughts and crosses game depends on the teacher customising it so that the questions are interesting for her class.
+I believe that the success of this noughts and crosses game depends on the teacher customising it so that the questions are interesting for their class.
 The secret is to know what your students are interested in and to ask questions about these fields of interest.
-For example, in Spain sport, music and cinema are popular with most people and questions on these subjects almost always go down well.
-It is also important to get the pitch just right so that questions are not too easy or too difficult.
+It is also important that questions are not too easy or too difficult.
 Personally, I mix language awareness questions (often revision of what we have studied) with general knowledge questions.
 I feel that this adds more spice to the game and allows students to show their knowledge of other fields, not just English.
 However, the different categories can vary according to the teacher's personal preferences.